Supplements and Sirolimus.

 Sirolimus, sold under the brand name Rapamune, is an mTOR inhibitor used as a post-transplant immunosuppressant.
 The therapeutic window is narrow and CYP3A4-driven.

-Below are the 2 documented pairs we have explicitly assessed against Sirolimus in the Distil database: 2 red.
-The pairs cluster around 1 mechanism: CYP3A4 inhibition.
+Below are the 11 documented pairs we have explicitly assessed against Sirolimus in the Distil database: 6 red and 5 amber.
+The pairs cluster around 3 mechanisms: CYP3A4 inhibition, Immunosuppression caution, and Nrf2 + CYP modulation.
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not on this list is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by supplement, and the missing-item form at the bottom of the page routes any uncatalogued supplement into our next curation pass.

 Documented interactions